 For a waterproof entry-level option that’s still lightweight, Robert DeCandido — also known as Birding Bob, the leader of inexpensive bird-watching walking tours in Central Park — likes this Sightron pair that he can “wear all day” without feeling any strain on his neck.

 In the $200 price range, this pair of binoculars from Athlon Optics have a slightly larger lens diameter and ESP dielectric coating, which delivers excellent contrast and color fidelity, helping you see the patterns and hues on a bird’s feathers.
 They’re also well protected against water damage and fogging, since their chambers are filled with water-repelling argon.

 A game changer for anybody who likes to look at birds — especially in low light — this pair of Swarovski EL binoculars would make for a magnificent gift.
 Experienced bird-watchers may want higher magnification, but a 7x or 8x pair is usually sufficient, especially with really high-end models like this.

 If your birder already has a beloved pair of binoculars, you can still upgrade their birdwatching experience with a sturdy new strap.
 The Whites recommend this harness one for comfort and practicality.

 Scopes and other gadgets

-“This inexpensive mount lets you turn your phone and scope or binoculars into a zoom camera,” says Barrett.
-So-called “digi-scoping” or “digi-binning” is the easy way to take high-quality photos or videos of birds without having to buy a camera and long lens, he explains.
+This inexpensive mount lets your birder turn their phone and scope or binoculars into a zoom camera.
+So-called “digi-scoping” or “digi-binning” is the easy way to take high-quality photos or videos of birds without having to buy an expensive stand-alone camera and long lens.